 Auditing is an important part of ISO Certification as it compares what your business says it does to what you actually do on a day-to-day basis.

-External Audits ensure that your processes, systems and Manual are still appropriate and, more importantly, beneficial to your business.
+External Audits ensure that your processes, systems and documentation are still appropriate and, more importantly, beneficial to your business.

 During an External Audit, the Auditor will check that your business and your documentation still follows and meets the requirements of the Standard.
 Usually, an Auditor will visit your premises to perform an External Audit, but they can also be performed remotely.

 Preparing for an External Audit can seem daunting, but here are some practical tips to make your preparations go a little smoother and ensure you get the most out of the visit.